budiantotan/micro-slack-slash/README.md

 ```

 Of these, `text` is important to disambiguate which handler to use, and `token` to gate access.
-The other fields are also available under `data` and you can combine them however you wish.
+The other fields are also available under `const message`; you can combine them however you wish, and pass it on to the handlers.

 `Response_url` is a bit more interesting; [read the Slack documentation to learn more about it](https://api.slack.com/slash-commands).

 # References